stephen-cloud/c-19-2/docs/authentication.md

 ![Ugly sign in](./assets/screenshots/ugly-signin.png)

 Ugly for so many reasons.
-But it doesn't no work.
-You can sign up and sign in!
+You can at least sign up and sign in.
+Not bad

-We need to sign out.
+But we need to sign out.
 Let's try.

 ```typescript
 import { withAuthenticator, AmplifySignOut } from '@aws-amplify/ui-react'